 Family members and significant others are welcome to stay with you at your campsite.
 As much as we’d like to accommodate those accompanying you, we need to focus on the paying customers and your family can spend time with you before and after class.

 13. May I take the class double-up or with my pillion rider?

 There is no straight answer to this question as it depends on many factors.
 Please email us for a more specific answer to your situation.

 14. Is there a motorcycle rental company nearby?

 Being the first year in CA we haven’t built any relationships with nearby motorcycle rental companies, but Sacramento Motorcycle Rental and Eagle Rider do rent ADV bikes.
 Keep in mind, you may be tipping over (hopefully not crashing) during training so make sure your borrowed bike has crash protection.

 These questions have all been asked by other students.
 If you find your question has not been answered, please email us at email@example.com.
 Your question may be added to this list.

 Included in your cost: Instruction and personal coaching, snacks (fruit and snack bars), beverages (including coffee), on-site camping for tents and small trailers, graduation dinner, dedicated support vehicle for emergencies.

-Not included in your cost: Optional training day (must be purchased separately), all meals aside from graduation dinner, gasoline, alcohol, travel or medical insurance, campsites for large trailers or RVs, gratuities or your motorcycle – we do not provide motorcycles.
+Not included in your cost: Optional training day (must be purchased separately), all meals aside from graduation dinner, gasoline, alcohol, travel or medical insurance, campsites for large trailers or RVs, hotel rooms, gratuities or your motorcycle – we do not provide motorcycles.